rpillar/PKI/README.md

 To initialize the database (sqlite) start sqlite - `sqlite3 critic.db` - and at the sqlite prompt run - `.read initial.sql`.

-The config file - `modulelib.conf` - holds the full path to libraries that are parsed during the runnning of the `perl_files.pl` script.
-When the app is running the possible location of the modules that are parsed for POD may be different - use `runlib.conf` to ensure that (if there are differences) these are picked up.
+The config file - `./script/modulelib.conf` - holds the full path to libraries that are parsed during the runnning of the `perl_files.pl` script.
+When the app is running the possible location of the modules that are parsed for POD may be different - use `./script/runlib.conf` to ensure that (if there are differences) these are picked up.

 # To run